ornladios/ADIOS2/docs/user_guide/source/components/variable.rst

    .. note::

-      Variables of type string are defined just like global single values.
-In the current adios2 version multidimensional strings are supported for fixed size strings through variables of type ``char``.
+      Variables of type ``string`` are defined just like global single values.
+      In the current ADIOS2 version multidimensional strings are supported for fixed size strings through variables of type ``char``.

 2. **Global Array**: the most common shape used for storing self-describing data used for analysis that lives in several MPI processes.
 The image below illustrates the definitions of the dimension components in a global array: shape, start, and count.